Weilando/grimm_bert/README.md

 ## Pipeline

-We use a pre-trained BERT model from `transformers` (Huggingface) and its according tokenizer to retrieve tokens and contextualized word-vectors from input sentences.
+We use a pre-trained [CharacterBERT](https://github.com/helboukkouri/character-bert) model calculate contextualized word-vectors from input sentences.
 After this step with `pytorch`, we use `sklearn`, `numpy` and `pandas` to apply metrics and transform data.